Languages of the Ottoman Empire: French

 As Westernisation increased during and after the Tanzimat era, French in particular became more prominent due to its status as a major language of philosophy, diplomacy, and science.
-It was the sole common language of European origin among all people with high levels of education, even though none of the native ethnic groups in the empire used French as their native language.
+It was the sole common language of western European origin among all people with high levels of education from all ethnic groups, even though none of these groups used French as their native language.
 According to Bernard Lewis, author of The Muslim Discovery of Europe, the trend of French "seems" to have started with military training institutions hiring people who spoke French, and that other factors were the fact that the ministries of foreign affairs of Austria and Russia also used French, and the fact that the French government had increased interaction with the empire.
 Journal de Constantinople owner Gustave Courrier stated that French served as a mechanism "for an exchange of Eastern and Western knowledge".

 In 1904, Lucy Mary Jane Garnett wrote that within Constantinople (Istanbul), "The generality of men, in official circles at least, speak French".
 Among the people using French as a lingua franca were Sephardic Jews, who adopted French as their primary language due to influence from the Alliance Israélite Universelle; this weakened the position of the Sephardic mother tongue, Judaeo-Spanish.
 Two factions opposing Sultan Abdul Hamid, the Ottoman Armenian and Young Turk groups, both used French.

 According to Strauss, "In a way reminiscent of English in the contemporary world, French was almost omnipresent in the Ottoman lands."
 Strauss also stated that French was "a sort of semi-official language", which "to some extent" had "replaced Turkish as an 'official' language for non-Muslims".
 Strauss added that it "assumed some of the functions of Turkish and was even, in some respects, capable of replacing it."
 As part of the process, French became the dominant language of modern sciences in the empire.